-In class we've learned about the centroid, orthocenter, incenter and circumcenter of a triangle.
+In Chapter 7 we'll learn about the centroid, orthocenter, incenter and circumcenter of a triangle, which you might also remember from previous geometry classes.
 It turns out these aren't the only "centers" and other points that you can construct from a triangle.
 There are lots of them.
-Lots of them. http://mathworld.wolfram.com/TriangleCenter.html lists twenty such points, but this Encyclopedia of Triangle Centers lists over 7000.
+Lots of them.
+This MathWorld page lists twenty such points, but this Encyclopedia of Triangle Centers lists over 14,000.
 The vast majority of have no specific applications or uses, and are unknown to all but a handful of people.

 There are very cool and surprising relationships between some of these points.
 Sometimes they're evidence of deep, dark, and mysterious connections between various concepts.
 In other cases, well... it might just be a coincidence.
-Spend enough time looking at 7000+ points and eventually you'll find something surprising, but that doesn't mean you've unlocked some fundamental concept of geometry that has gone unnoticed for thousands of years.
+Spend enough time looking at 14,000+ points and eventually you'll find something surprising, but that doesn't mean you've unlocked some fundamental concept of geometry that has gone unnoticed for thousands of years.
 (But if it turns out you have, you can give me a shout-out in your acceptance speeches when you win major awards.)

 In this lab you'll explore a relationship involving the midpoints of the sides of $\triangle ABC$ and its altitudes, and construct the so-called Nine-Point Circle of the triangle, sometimes called the Feuerbach Circle.
-(And, of course, sometimes called the Euler Circle.)
+(And, of course, sometimes called the Euler Circle.1)